 Research and Development

-Emilio Díez Monedero, PhDChief Scientific Officer
+Emilio Díez Monedero, PhDChief Executive Officer

 Emilio has 28 years of experience in the pharmaceutical industry where he has held different responsibilities and senior roles.
 Over the years, he has lead multidisciplinary international research teams spanning from target identification to clinical candidate selection.
 Among his various roles, he was VP and Site Head of the GSK Drug Discovery Centre in Madrid with participation in more than 300 Drug Discovery programs and contribution to the identification and preclinical development of over 80 Lead and Candidate molecules.
 Emilio has also broad experience in collaborative projects with Industrial partners and Academic laboratories worldwide.